 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood and urine tests may be needed to check for unwanted effects.

-Using this medicine while you are pregnant can cause very serious birth defects.
-Use two forms of effective birth control to keep from getting pregnant while you are using this medicine and after treatment ends.
+Using this medicine while you are pregnant, especially during the later part of pregnancy can cause miscarriage, premature birth, very serious birth defects, or tearing of the uterus.
+If you are a woman who can bear children, your doctor may give you a pregnancy test within 2 weeks before you start using this medicine to make sure you are not pregnant.
+Use an effective form of birth control to keep from getting pregnant while you are using this medicine and after the last dose.
 The most effective forms of birth control are hormone birth control pills, patches, shots, vaginal rings, or implants, an IUD, or a vasectomy (for men).
 One of these forms of birth control should be combined with a condom, a diaphragm, or a cervical cap.
-Also, you must have a negative pregnancy test within 2 weeks before you will be allowed to take this medicine.
-If you think you have become pregnant while using this medicine, stop taking this medicine and tell your doctor right away.
+You must have a negative pregnancy test before you will be allowed to take this medicine.
+If you think you have become pregnant while using this medicine, tell your doctor right away.

-This medicine may cause bleeding in your stomach or intestines.
-These problems can happen without warning signs.
-This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, are over 60 years of age, are in poor health, or are using certain medicines (such as a steroid medicine or a blood thinner).
+This medicine may cause bleeding, perforation, or ulcers in your stomach or bowels.
+These problems can happen without warning signs and are more likely to occur if you have had a stomach ulcer, if you smoke or drink alcohol regularly, are over 60 years of age, in poor health, or using certain medicines (eg, steroid medicine, blood thinner).

-Serious skin reactions can occur during treatment with this medicine.
-Check with your doctor right away if you have any of the following symptoms while taking this medicine: blistering, peeling, loosening of the skin, chills, cough, diarrhea, fever, itching, joint or muscle pain, red skin lesions, sore throat, sores ulcers, white spots in the mouth or on the lips, or unusual tiredness or weakness.
+Serious skin reactions including Stevens-Johnson syndrome, exfoliative dermatitis, toxic epidermal necrolysis, and drug reaction with eosinophilia and systemic symptoms (DRESS) can occur during treatment with this medicine.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, chest pain, chills, cough, diarrhea, fever, itching, joint or muscle pain, painful or difficult urination, red skin lesions, sore throat, sores ulcers, white spots in the mouth or on the lips, swollen glands, unusual bleeding or bruising, or unusual tiredness or weakness. .

 Stomach problems may be more likely to occur if you drink alcoholic beverages while being treated with this medicine.
 Therefore, do not regularly drink alcoholic beverages while taking this medicine, unless otherwise directed by your doctor.